FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 <!--more-->

 Many Rails applications traditionally handle authentication, authorization, and user-management within the framework itself.
-With FusionAuth, we are able to separate those concerns from our application.
-At the same time, we get the benefit of a complete identity solution capable of handling registration, login, MFA, passwordless, SSO, social-logins, and much more.
+There are many fine strategies for implementing auth whether it be homegrown or using a handy gem like [devise](https://github.com/heartcombo/devise).
+With FusionAuth however, we are able to [separate our auth concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from our application.
+Right away, we can scale our user base independent of our main application.
+As we build new applications or integrate with other platforms, we now have one centralized place to tackle our authentication and authorization needs.
+Finally, with FusionAuth we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, social-login.

-At the end of this tutorial, you will have a working Ruby on Rails application that leverages FusionAuth to authenticate its users.
+At the end of this tutorial, you will have a working Ruby on Rails application that completes the OAuth2 flow leveraging FusionAuth to authenticate its users.

+It is worth mentioning that we walked through securing a Ruby on Rails API with JWTs [in a previous post](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/) where we dove into the composition of a JWT with regards to user authorization.
+In the following post, we will be both a JWT provider and consumer.
+Note that while we will be decoding the access token we receive from FusionAuth, we will not be getting into the specifics of claims as it relates to user authorization in this example.

 ## Prerequisites
 - Rails 6